self-acceptance in retirement

 My people-pleasing and need-to-be-the-funny-guy started in middle school when I decided it was important to be cool, to “fit in.”
 That was the beginning of the end for me and a slow slide into shame and burnout in medicine.

-I like to think of myself as an 18-year-old again, who has a sliding door moment.
+I like to think of myself as an 18-year-old with a sliding door moment.
 In one moment, I stop at the train station and don’t go through the sliding door into my medical career.
 Who would I be had I not gone into medicine?
-Here is a question for you: if you could be 18 again and do it over, who would you be?
+Here is a question: if you could be 18 again and do it over, who would you be?

 How to Unlock Self-Acceptance in Retirement

 Self-acceptance requires work.
 Most of us have shame triggers around being perceived as selfish or narcissistic.
-We don’t want to be seen as overly self-involved.
-That’s how and why we put on our masks.
+We don’t want to be seen as overly self-involved, so we wear our masks.

-To unlock self-acceptance in retirement you have to understand that it is alright to be audaciously authentic and take really good care of yourself in retirement.
+To unlock self-acceptance in retirement, you must understand that it is alright to be audaciously authentic and take good care of yourself in retirement.
 It is not selfish for a retiree (yuck) to spoil themselves.

 Self-Acceptance in Retirement

-Becoming your authentic self takes hard work, and beyond self-acceptance, it includes self-love.
+Becoming your authentic self takes hard work; beyond self-acceptance, it includes self-love.

-It is not conceited, arrogant, or vain to love yourself; it is the gift of self-acceptance for a “I used to be successful” kind of person.
+Loving yourself is not conceited, arrogant, or vain; it is the gift of self-acceptance for a “I used to be successful” kind of person.

 Self-love, like self-acceptance, is a choice.
 You have to make it a practice and grow daily.